ColiverSEC/Enterprise-IAM-Lab/entra/user-and-group-provisioning.md

     -AccountEnabled:$true `
     -PasswordProfile @{ForceChangePasswordNextSignIn=$true; Password="Password1"}
 ```
-> 💡 **Tip:** If you want to create multiple users from CSV, you can loop through the CSV file like this:
+> 💡 **Tip:** If you want to create multiple users from CSV or TXT, you can loop through the CSV file like this:
 ```
 $users = Import-Csv "C:\bulk-users.csv"